npiper/ansible.ec2.solveapuzzle/roles/hybrid-infra/ADVANCED_NETWORKING.md

 Gateway endpoints use a route table target for a specified route in your route table for supported services.
 Gateway endpoints currently support communication with Amazon Simple Storage Service (Amazon S3) and Amazon DynamoDB

 Endpoints allow resources in your VPC to use their private IPv4 addresses to communicate with resources outside of their VPC.

+You cannot access a VPC endpoint from across an AWS managed VPN connection or a VPC peering connection.
+(Workaround - Modify DNS and use a proxy fleet to reach VPC endpoints)

 ### Creating a VPC Endpoint (Gateway)